Skip to content

 Delicate Acer trees with bright red leaves in westonbirt arboretum in the cotswolds england in autumn with some yellow trees out of focus behind and the floor covered with red and yellow leaves

-In the Old Arboretum, visitors can see stunning colours from oaks, horse chestnuts and acers.
-While over in the Silk Road part of the arboretum, the landscape is awash with colours from trees, shrubs, and plants from around the world.
+Visit Westonbirt Arboretum, near the picturesque town of Tetbury, for a delightful display of autumn colours from late September to early November.
+In the Old Arboretum, there are oaks, horse chestnuts and acers, while over in the Silk Road area you can see trees, shrubs, and plants from around the world.
 Make sure to visit the Maple Loop to see the stunning Japanese Acers.

 Hadrian’s Wall Country